stanislavgoloskov/krd-practice/lesson-2/README.md

-This file contains 2 yasks from lesson-2
+This file contains 2 yasks from lesson-2.
-To run, enterthese commands:
+To run, enter these commands:
 ```
 $ ruby task-1.rb
 $ ruby task-2.rb